12 engaging scrollytelling examples to inspire your content

 Why we picked this example

 There’s a lot to modern marketing.
-This guide from Smartsheet and Adweek uses imagery and scrollmation keep these actionable survival tips engaging, while adding levity to a serious topic.
+This guide from Smartsheet and Adweek uses imagery and scrollmation to keep these actionable survival tips engaging, while adding levity to a serious topic.

 Ready to join the leading publishers and brands creating engaging visual stories with Shorthand?